Services Contacts Free Consultation via WhatsApp

 SpainApostille + sworn translation + homologación3–6 months

-ItalyApostille + declaration of value + translation2–4 months
+ItalyApostille + Dichiarazione di Valore or CIMEA + translation2–4 months

 The EU Blue Card is a work permit for highly qualified specialists in European Union countries.
-To obtain a Blue Card, it is necessary to confirm the availability of higher education (not lower than bachelor’s level) or equivalent professional experience.
-An apostille on the diploma is a mandatory document for submitting a Blue Card application.
+To obtain a Blue Card, it is necessary to confirm the availability of higher education of at least 3 years’ duration (corresponding to bachelor’s level) or at least 5 years of relevant professional experience.
+An apostille on the diploma is a mandatory document for submitting an application.

 For the Blue Card program, full diploma nostrification is not always required.
-In a number of countries, confirmation of education level through the ENIC-NARIC system is sufficient without going through a full recognition procedure.
+In a number of countries, confirmation of the education level through the ENIC-NARIC system is sufficient without going through a full recognition procedure.
 However, for regulated professions, full nostrification remains mandatory.
+It should also be noted that in some countries (e.g., Germany) IT specialists can obtain a Blue Card without higher education — provided they have at least 3 years of relevant IT experience in the last 7 years.

 Common mistakes and how to avoid them